nextcloud/documentation/admin_manual/configuration_files/external_storage/ftp.rst

 * The URL of the FTP server
 * Port number (default: 21)
 * FTP server username and password
-* Remote Subfolder, the FTP directory to mount in ownCloud. ownCloud defaults to the root directory.
+* Remote Subfolder, the FTP directory to mount in Nextcloud.
+Nextcloud defaults to the root directory.
 If you specify a subfolder you must leave off the leading slash.
 For example, ``public_html/images``

 Your new mountpoint is available to all users by default, and you may restrict access by entering specific users or groups in the **Available for** field.

-Optionally, ownCloud can use FTPS (FTP over SSL) by checking **Secure ftps://**.
+Optionally, Nextcloud can use FTPS (FTP over SSL) by checking **Secure ftps://**.
 This requires additional configuration with your root certificate if the FTP server uses a self-signed certificate.

 .. figure:: images/ftp.png
-   :alt: ownCloud GUI FTP configuration.
+   :alt: Nextcloud GUI FTP configuration.

 .. note:: The external storage ``FTP/FTPS`` needs the ``allow_url_fopen`` PHP setting to be set to ``1``.
 When having connection problems make sure that it